Vikram Jaswal: Biography

 Jaswal earned his B.A. in psychology from Columbia University in 1995.
 He then attended graduate school at the University of Edinburgh where he obtained his MSc in neuroscience.
 He then attended Stanford University, where he received his M.A. in psychology in 2000, and his PhD in developmental psychology in 2003.
 As a graduate student, Jaswal's research focused on word learning in young children.
 Jaswal's dissertation focused on how three and four-year-old children process linguistic labels assigned to anomalous objects, for which he received the National Institute of Mental Health National Research Service Award predoctoral research grant.

 After receiving his PhD, Jaswal moved to the University of Virginia in 2003.
 His early research focused on cognitive development, particularly in the context of young children's learning.
 Sometime later, his daughter was diagnosed with autism, prompting Jaswal to change his research focus to studying the condition, particularly communication in non-speaking autistic people.

 During his career, Jaswal has received funding from the Social Sciences and Humanities Research Council, the Jacobs Foundation, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, and the National Institute of Mental Health.

-In 2016, Jaswal and his wife, Tauna Szymanski, pulled their 7-year-old daughter, who is a non-speaking autistic person, from school, due to concerns that she would not receive the educational environment she needed in a separate classroom for students with disabilities.
+In 2016, Jaswal and Tauna Szymanski wrote in The Washington Post that they decided to educate their daughter in the community rather than send her back to public school after learning that, for a third consecutive year, she would spend a least half of each school day in a segregated, self-contained classroom.
+They cited research supporting inclusive education for students with disabilities, including findings that students in regular classrooms can have greater access to learning opportunities, grade-level material, and connection to the school community when appropriate supports are provided.